VinayakJha-1/Economic_Impact_Analysis/README.md

 <h2>Conclusion</h2>

-<p>The economic impact analysis of internet shutdowns in India revealed the negative effects of such shutdowns on Telecom Service Providers, E-Businesses, and citizens.
-The loss to citizens was the highest, indicating the need for regulatory intervention to address the gaps in the current regulations governing internet shutdowns.
-The study recommends the establishment of an independent review committee, provision for public consultation, monetary compensation, and a redressal mechanism to address the negative effects of internet shutdowns.</p>
+<p>The economic impact analysis of internet shutdowns in India revealed the negative effects of such shutdowns on Telecom Service Providers, E-Businesses, and citizens. </p><p>The loss to citizens was the highest, indicating the need for regulatory intervention to address the gaps in the current regulations governing internet shutdowns.</p> <p>The study recommends the establishment of an independent review committee, provision for public consultation, monetary compensation, and a redressal mechanism to address the negative effects of internet shutdowns.</p>